GitAudaHere/ccsnhs/README.md

         *   Properties not specifically given an order are left to the discretion of the developer.
     *   Add one new blank line after each CSS block.
+    *   All hexadecimal color values should be at least six characters in length.
+    *   All letters in hexadecimal color values should be capitalized.
 3. JavaScript
     *   Always include a comment on the line above each JavaScript function detailing the action which that function performs.
+    *   All hexadecimal color values should be at least six characters in length.
+    *   All letters in hexadecimal color values should be capitalized.